ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 **Phonetic**

-Phoentic errors are when a character is misheard.
-This could similar sounding letters when spoken 't' and 'd' for example; or letter that make the same sounds within a word 'o' and 'ou'.
+Phonetic errors are when a character is misheard.
+This could similar sounding letters when spoken like 't' and 'd' for example; or letters that make the same sounds within a word like 'o' and 'ou'.
 In order to emulate that, there is a `GeCo like corrupter and related list of possible changes in the phonetic_variations csv found here <https://github.com/ihmeuw/vivarium_research_prl/tree/main/noise>`_.

 Currently, the user defined rate will be a rate 'eligible' for noise.
 The actual rate of noise will be determined at the character level as XX errors per character.
 We think this approximates to 1 error per selected string, but obviously will not be exact.
-To implement this, select the strings eligible for noise and then apply the OCR noise function to all strings.
+To implement this, select the strings eligible for noise and then apply the OCR noise function to these strings.

 Limitations: